Semantic-Org/Semantic-UI-Rails-LESS/README.md

 * if you wish to change components themes you can just configure them in `theme.config`.
 * if you wish to change component variables or extend components you can just configure corresponding `config/{collections,elements, globals,modules,views}/*.{overrides,variables}` files.

+## Versioning

+This gem will directly track the semantic versioning of the Semantic UI project.
+Major and minor versions will always match to theirs, though we may have tiny patch level releases specific to this gem.

 ## Contributing

 1. Fork it ( https://github.com/maxd/less-rails-semantic_ui )